-Figure 3 plots the gender-specific impacts of children $P_t^m$ , $P_t^w$ across event time.
-As defined above, these are outcomes at event time t relative to the year before the first child birth (t=-1), having controlled non-parametrically for age and time trends.
+Figure 3 plots the gender-specific impacts of children P_t^m , P_t^w across event time.
+As defined above, these are outcomes at event time t relative to the year before the first child birth (t = -1), having controlled non-parametrically for age and time trends.
 The figure includes 95% confidence bands around the event coefficients, although these are not always clearly visible due to the high precision of the administrative data.
 Panel A starts by showing total earnings before taxes and transfers.
 We see that, once life-cycle and time trends are taken out, the earnings of men and women evolve in a strikingly parallel way until they become parents.
-But at the precise moment the first child arrives, the earnings paths of men and women diverge: women experience an immediate drop in gross earnings of almost 30%, while men experience no visible change in their earnings.
+But at the precise moment the first child arrives, the earnings of almost 30%, while men experience no visible change in their earnings.
 Importantly, in the years following the initial drop, the earnings of women never converge back to their original level.
 Ten years after the birth of a first child, female earnings have plateaued around 20% below its level just before child birth, whereas male earnings are essentially unaffected by children.
-As shown in the figure, the long-run child penalty in the earnings of women relative to men 10 years after the first child (i.e., $P{10}$ defined in equation 2) is equal to 19.4%.
+As shown in the figure, the long-run child penalty in the earnings of women relative to men 10 years after the first child (i.e., P{10} defined in equation 2) is equal to 19.4%.

 These earnings impacts can come from three margins: hours worked, labor force participation, and the wage rate.
 Panels B-D of Figure 3 show that all three margins are in play.
 For each of these outcomes, the trajectories of men and women are almost exactly parallel prior to having children and then diverge sharply immediately after the arrival of the first child.
-The gaps that open up in labor supply and wage rates are driven entirely by negative impacts on women, while men are unaffected.
-For all outcomes, the gender gaps are very stable from around event time 3 and women show no sign of labor market recovery 10 years after the first child.
-Interestingly, the estimated long-run penalties in hours, participation and wage rates are similar in magnitude, implying that these margins are roughly equally important for the earnings impacts.
-While our primary goal in this paper is to understand gender inequality, we note that the event studies of working hours and
+The gaps that open up in labor supply and wage rates are driven entirely by negative impacts on women, while men are unaffected.9 For all outcomes, the gender gaps are very stable from around event time 3 and women show no sign of labor market recovery 10 years after the first child.
+Interestingly, the estimated long-run penalties in hours, participation and wage rates are similar in magnitude, implying that these margins are roughly equally important for the earnings impacts.10 While our primary goal in this paper is to understand gender inequality, we note that the event studies of working hours and participation contribute to the large literature on family labor supply and fertility by providing clean estimates of the labor supply implications of the first child.

-&lt;sup>9Our measures of hours worked and wage rates are conditional on labor force participation.
+9Our measures of hours worked and wage rates are conditional on labor force participation.
 The estimated effects in Panels B and D therefore include any selection effects into participation.
 If, as traditional selection models would predict, workers are positively selected on wage rates, then the true magnitude of the negative impact of children on female wage rates would be larger than implied by our estimates.

-&lt;sup>10The child penalties in panels B-D of Figure 3 are unconditional penalties: when estimating the effect of parenthood on one particular margin, we are not controlling for the other two margins in the regression.
+10The child penalties in panels B-D of Figure 3 are unconditional penalties: when estimating the effect of parenthood on one particular margin, we are not controlling for the other two margins in the regression.
 This explains why the long-run penalties on the three margins do not sum up to the overall earnings penalty.